sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 ### Optional variable

+* use_softdog - bool - when using sbd, a watchdog is necessary.
+The role can configure the software watchdog `softdog`, but if a hardware or virtual watchdog is available that should be used instead.
+The role is not capable of configure every possible watchdog, so when setting `use_softdog` to `false`, it is the uses responsibility to ensure that the watchdog is configured.
+  By default, `use_softdog` is set to `true`.
 * sbd_devices - list of string - required when stonith is set to `sbd` is true
 * primary_computer_name - string - some stonith primitives may use an identifier
   that doesn't match the hostname when working cluster members.
 For example, a